 The first few hours in the hospital are kind of a blur, I remember my friends coming in to see me and talking to them and a constant stream of nurses checking my IV’s and stats.
 I don’t remember really seeing any of this, I think they had put a cold washcloth over my head because I think I was really hot; the nurses had to change the sheets I was lying on a few times because they would keep getting soaked with my sweat.
 I don’t really remember being hot or sweating profusely, I actually remember being really cold; I kept asking for more blankets and I remember each time they brought me a new one it was warm, like it had just come out of a dryer.
 Later I was sitting in the room with my mom and I peeled back all the layers of blankets – I think there were 15.

 As the day went on and I improved my friends and the hospital staff filled in some blanks for me.
 The maroon SUV that sped me to the hospital belongs to a friend of Fioan’s who was just down the road from us, and who also happens to be a doctor.
 Dr. Joy Falkenburg was off work that day, visiting a friend not far from us.
 After Fiona called 911 she called Dr. Joy who got to me before the ambulance.
-Dr. Joy called ahead to the ER to let them know we were coming and she drove almost 90mph to get me there.
+Dr. Joy called ahead to the ER to let them know we were coming and she drove almost 90mph through town to get me there.
+The Sheriff was also called and gave us an escort to the hospital.

 – – –